reeynier/reeynier.github.io/_posts/2020-11-18-smart-pointers-in-c++.md

 <br />

-This article is mainly from the Microsoft C++ Documentation.
+This article is mainly from the [Microsoft C++ Documentation](https://docs.microsoft.com/en-us/cpp/cpp/smart-pointers-modern-cpp?view=msvc-160){:target="_blank"}.
 In modern C++ programming, the Standard Library includes `smart pointers`, which are used to help ensure that programs are free of memory and resource leaks and are exception-safe.

 <br />